cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenDA-contracts-tech-spec.md

 A challenger proves that an operator wasn't storing data at certain time by attesting to the four following claims:
 1. The existence of a certain datastore referred to as the DETONATION datastore
 2. The existence of a certain datastore referred to as the BOMB datastore, which the operator has certified to storing, that is chosen on-chain via the result of a function of the DETONATION datastore's header hash
-3. The data that the operator was storing for the BOMB datastore, when hashed with the operator's ephemeral key and the DETONATION datastore's header hash, is below a certain threshold defined by the `DataLayrBombVerifier` contract
+3. The data that the operator was storing for the BOMB datastore, when hashed with the operator's address and the DETONATION datastore's header hash, is below a certain threshold defined by the `DataLayrBombVerifier` contract
 4. The operator certified the storing of DETONATION datastore

 If these 4 points are proved, the operator is slashed.
 The operator should be checking the following above requirements against each new header hash it receives in order to prevent being slashed.